AKUA MIND BODY

 PTSD and depression: when one mimics the other

 PTSD and depression often go hand-in-hand, and their symptoms often overlap.
-A study on Vietnam veterans performed 40 years after the war, published in 2015, JAMA Psychiatry, found that about a third of those who had PTSD also had major depressive symptoms.
+A study on Vietnam veterans performed 40 years after the war, published in 2015, by JAMA Psychiatry, found that about a third of those who had PTSD also had major depressive symptoms.
 Symptoms of depression include feelings of guilt, sadness, difficulty sleeping, and headaches.
-Symptoms of PTSD and depression that often co-occur together include trouble concentrating, difficulty sleeping, loss of interest, avoidance of social contacts, irritability, and drug and alcohol abuse.
+Symptoms of PTSD and depression that often co-occur together include trouble concentrating, difficulty sleeping, loss of interest, avoidance of social contact, irritability, and drug and alcohol abuse.
 Another similarity between PTSD and depression is that both disorders are treated with the same medications.
 The two medications that are approved by the U.S. Food and Drug Administration (FDA) are sertraline (Zoloft) and paroxetine (Paxil), which are antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 SSRIs are first-line medications used to treat depression.
-Psychotherapy approaches are also crucial in treating both trauma and depression, and usually, these differ between PTSD and depression; however, some psychotherapy techniques may overlap.
+Psychotherapy approaches are also crucial in treating both trauma and depression and usually, these differ between PTSD and depression; however, some psychotherapy techniques may overlap.

 However, PTSD and depression do differ in terms of causation and timing.
 PTSD occurs after a traumatic event, and depression can take hold of an individual without any warning or underlying triggers.